pbayona9554/MedDesk/README.md

 # MedDesk

-An AI-powered patient support chatbot built with Flask and the Anthropic Claude API.
-MedDesk automates patient helpdesk workflows by answering billing questions, explaining coverage, and escalating complex cases to human representatives — with personalized responses based on each patient's plan data.
+An AI-powered patient help desk built with Flask, the Anthropic Claude API, and a real-time ML pipeline.
+MedDesk automates patient helpdesk workflows by analyzing patient messages, routing them by intent, and generating personalized responses grounded in each patient's plan data.

 ---

 ## What It Does

-Patients enter their name and policy number, then chat with MedDesk in a real-time conversational interface.
-The assistant:
+Patients enter their name and policy number, then chat with MedDesk in a conversational interface.
+Before each message reaches Claude, it passes through two ML models:

+- **Sentiment analysis** — a DistilBERT model detects the patient's tone and instructs Claude to respond with the appropriate level of empathy
+- **Intent classification** — a zero-shot BART model classifies the message into billing, coverage, escalation, or general, and routes it to a focused prompt

+The assistant then:
-- Looks up the patient by policy number in a SQLite database and injects their plan details into the AI's context for personalized responses
+- Looks up the patient by policy number in a SQLite database and injects their plan details into Claude's context
-- Answers billing and coverage questions using a master policy document as its only knowledge source
+- Answers billing and coverage questions using a master policy document
-- Maintains full conversation history within a session so patients can ask follow-up questions
+- Maintains full conversation history within a session, allowing for follow-up questions
-- Detects profanity and automatically escalates the session to a human representative
+- Detects profanity and requests for human representatives and automatically escalates
-- Logs every interaction to an audit trail with timestamps, escalation flags, and full message content
+- Logs every interaction to an audit trail

 ---

 ## Features

-- **Patient database** — SQLite database stores patient records; policy number lookup at session start injects each patient's plan type, deductible status, and service history directly into the AI's system prompt for personalized responses
+- **Patient database** — SQLite database stores patient records; policy number lookup at session start injects each patient directly into the AI's system prompt for personalized responses
-- **Patient intake** — name and policy number collected at session start, used throughout the conversation
 - **Stateful conversation history** — full multi-turn context on every message so patients can ask follow-up questions
-- **Master policy document** — loaded server-side; Claude answers only from this document
 - **Smart escalation** — profanity triggers automatic escalation
-- **Audit logging** — all interactions written to audit logs with timestamp, patient info, message, response, and escalation status
+- **Audit logging** — all interactions written to audit logs
 - **Session expiry** — sessions expire after 30 minutes of inactivity

 ---